 She would let that sink in, and then say, “We had been there about six months when my father heard the story.
 The neighbors said a wealthy horse dealer came through town and spent the night with the people who lived there before you.
 No one ever saw him again.
 The couple who lived there said he left before dawn.
 Funny that they moved away two months later.
 We never understood where they got the money to up and go so suddenly.”

-My sister and I and our friends grew up with that story, and after Hannah was gone,, my mother did a credible job in telling it.
+My sister and I and our friends grew up with that story, and after Hannah was gone, my mother told it.
 Some ten years ago, however, while spending the night in a vacation cabin, I found a stack of American Heritage magazines, and one of them had an article on legends common in rural America a century ago – and there was the family ghost story!
-Or so I think, because I didn’t have the sense to write down the magazine date, and later attempts to find it in libraries or used bookstores never panned out.
+Or so I think, because I didn’t have the sense to write down the magazine date, and later attempts to find it again in libraries or used bookstores never panned out.

 Was it pure legend?
 Was it born of a scandalous crime that was the talk of the midwest in the era before TV and tabloids?
 Was it like certain crimes that became the stuff of ballads that are still sung hundreds of years later?